nairn1983/gauge-maven-plugin/README.md

 ### As a part of maven test phase

-Run gauge specs in project as a part of maven test phase by adding the below execution to yor pom.xml
+Run gauge specs in project as a part of maven test phase by adding the below execution to your pom.xml

 ```
 <build>